shaunlebron/blinky/README.md

     colorcube : paint the cubemap

 #### Lens Projections:
-* 0: Azimuthal Gnomonic: (all games use this)
+* 0: Rectilinear: (all games use this)
-* 1: Azimuthal Equidistant: (original fisheye)
+* 1: Equidistant Fisheye: (original fisheye)
-* 2: Azimuthal Equal-Area: (mirror ball)
+* 2: Equisolid-Angle Fisheye: (mirror ball)
-* 3: Azimuthal Equal-Area on Ellipse: (Hammer map)
+* 3: Hammer: (Hammer map)
-* 4: Azimuthal Stereographic:
+* 4: Stereographic:
-* 5: Azimuthal Orthogonal:
+* 5: Orthogonal:
-* 6: Water:
+* 6: Cylinder:
-* 7: Cylindrical Gnomonic: (panorama)
+* 7: Equirectangular:
-* 8: Cylindrical Equidistant: (equirectangular map)
+* 8: Mercator:
-* 9: Cylindrical Conformal: (Mercator map)
+* 9: Miller:
-* 10: Cylindrical Conformal Shrink: (Miller map)
+* 10: Panini:
-* 11: Cylindrical Stereographic: (Braun map aka Panini)

 #### Motion Sickness:
 Some lenses may induce nausea!
 I find that the **stereographic** lenses do not, as they are the only true perspective projections here.
-I recommend an fov of 180-200 using the stereographic lenses (4 and 11).
+I recommend an fov of 180-200 using Stereographic or Panini